snushev/mini-shop/README.md

 ## Authentication

 - JWT Authentication: All endpoints except /register/, `/swagger/`, and `/redoc/` require authentication.
-  Permissions: The `IsOwner` permission ensures users can only access their own data.
+- Permissions: The `IsOwner` permission ensures users can only access their own data.
 - Token Management:
   - Obtain tokens via `/api/token/`.
   - Refresh tokens via `/api/token/refresh/`.

+## Upcoming Features

+The following features are planned to improve scalability, maintainability, and learning outcomes:

+- Docker Support
+  Containerization of the entire application stack (PostgreSQL, Django, Redis, Celery) for consistent development and deployment environments.

+- Celery + Redis Integration
+  Asynchronous task queue for handling background jobs such as sending confirmation emails, report generation, or long-running database operations.

+- API Rate Limiting & Throttling
+  Implement request throttling to protect the API from abuse and ensure fair usage.

+- CI/CD with GitHub Actions
+  Automate testing and deployment workflows using GitHub Actions for faster and safer delivery pipelines.

+- Full-Text Search with PostgreSQL
+  Enhance product search capabilities using PostgreSQL’s powerful full-text search.

+- API Versioning
+  Introduce versioning for the API to support future changes while maintaining backward compatibility.

 ## Contributing